 With the practice of mindfulness journaling, you can achieve an inner calm, despite the stresses in your life.
 You only need 10 minutes per day to get rid of all that anxiety, fear, and stress you are feeling.

 Each day you will respond to three prompts that won’t take more than 10 minutes to complete.
 Two of these prompts are the same every day, and the third is a unique daily mindfulness meditation topic.

-This journal is recommended to people with busy and hectic lives.
+The 90-Day Mindfulness Journal is recommended to people with busy and hectic lives.
 It is available on Amazon.

 3. The Five-Minute Journal: A Happier You in 5 Minutes a Day by Alex Ikom and UJ Ramdas

 The Five-Minute Journal is both a mindfulness and gratitude journal.
 Its main goal is to make you realize the things you need to be thankful for in the present moment.
 Through it, the creators aim to boost your productivity and increase your happiness.